pabelmahbub/django-rest-framework-api-project/README.md

 }).$mount('#app')
 ```
 ### API View decorator:
-We will work only in views.py in myapp
+We will work only in views.py in myapp deleting previous api code of myapp-> views.py
 ```
 from django.shortcuts import render